 Rewrite it as a first-order differential equation

 The operator is an $h$-connection in a holomorphic bundle $E$ over $S$.
 Since we wish to have two linear independent solutions to the differential equation, the connection must be flat.
-This implies two things: first $\delbar t=0$, which explains why we consider holomorphic connections.
-Second, the bundle $E$ is the trivial bundle $\mathcal{O}$ since we can use a basis of flat sections to trivialize it.
+This implies $\delbar t=0$, explaining why we consider holomorphic connections.
+In addition, the bundle $E$ is the trivial bundle $\mathcal{O}$ since we can use a basis of flat sections to trivialize it.